nathan-renard/daily-budget/README.md

 ## Version

-**1.01**
+**1.0.2**
-- Updated usage: Now accepts the budget as a command-line argument, no need to add as argv
+- Updated usage: Now saves the previously added budget on the run, and asks you to update accordingly.

 ## Features